donhk1011/UniversalTransferLearningLab/_pages/openings.md

 # Open positions

-**We are currently open for MS, MS/PhD, PhD, and postdoc applications related to the topic of transfer learing.**
+**We are currently open for MS, MS/PhD, PhD, and postdoc applications related to the topic of transfer learning.**

 <h4>Our lab is looking for students who</h4>